courteouselk/Fuzzy/README.md

 ### Inferer

-Second thing is an inferer that puts everything together.
+Second thing to do is to declare an inferer that glues fuzzifiers together.

 ````swift
 public struct RiskInferer {